QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

 While these are relatively short calculations, we obtain the same energies (within statistical errorbars) to the underlying COCSI calcultions (**note: these are not production quality settings.
 We are just checking to see if there are any obvious problems.**).

-Now we are interested in calculating the same wavfunctions in VMC and DMC after optimization.
+Now we are interested in calculating the same wavefunctions in VMC and DMC after optimization.
 The DMC should improve the relative energies between the states and have better agreement with the experimental splittings compared to the simple COSCI calculations.
 To see how QMC can improve these, we can use ``convert4qmc`` to generate new input files that include jastrow optimization blocks and VMC/DMC calculations.
 For each state, we do
 ::
   |-> convert4qmc -dirac cosci_dirac.out -TargetState 0 -prefix qmc_state_0